-- Improve the efficiency of your processes to reduce the quantity of materials that you use and cut down on waste.
+- improving process efficiency to reduce the quantity of materials that you use and the amount of waste you produce

-- Introduce more effective quality control procedures to reduce the number of defective products that you make and have to throw away.
+- improving quality control procedures to reduce the number of defective products that you have to throw away

-- Minimise the need for cleaning equipment.
-Some cleaning is necessary, but better working practices can reduce both the frequency and the extent of cleaning, reducing the amount of potentially contaminating effluents that you produce.
+- minimising equipment cleaning – better working practices can reduce both the frequency and the extent of cleaning, reducing the amount of potentially contaminating effluents that you produce

-- Change the design of your products or processes to eliminate the use of hazardous materials.
-You will also save money because you will not need to use a specialist disposal regime - see ecodesign for goods and services.
+- changing the design of your products or processes to eliminate the use of hazardous materials